Camp Fish Tales

 Camp Fish Tales provides a unique and exciting outdoor learning experience where individuals with special needs interact and develop skills that enhance their health, abilities, independence, and quality of life.

-The goal of Camp Fish Tales is to provide an atmosphere for individuals with special needs to meet and make new friends while participating in activities designed to promote physical, emotional, social and cognitive skills.
+The goal of Camp Fish Tales is to promote an atmosphere for individuals with disabilities to meet and make new friends while participating in group growth activities.

 How Camp Fish Tales Got Started

 In 1993 Camp Fish Tales opened a one-week, overnight, camp at Saginaw Valley State University.
 It was a good start, but parents and volunteers had a dream in which one day their children and friends would enjoy a true camping experience.
 A camping experience which would include healthy, fun activities outdoors…the chance to meet new friends and develop social skills in a completely new and safe environment…the “confidence-building” experience of being away from home.
 Hundreds of volunteers pitched in.

 Finally, in 1996, Camp Fish Tales opened near Pinconning in mid-Michigan.
 This barrier-free, wheelchair accessible camp, located on 67 ½ acres, is a dream come true for campers and their loved ones.

 Mission Moments at Camp Fish Tales

 The Story of Camp Fish Tales 1989-1999